MattBCoding/calico-jack/README.md

 #### Notable Bugs

+There were no real bugs of note within the project.
+I encountered a few difficulties in working with 2d arrays and remembering which way round the indexing would reference which I eventually overcame.
+The only other bug or issue encountered was including a favicon due to the way the template and terminal emulator works.
+To overcome this with the help of Sean in CI tutor support I switched the favicon from an image file stored within the site files to a file located on a cloud hosting site.
+This solution overcame the issues with importing local files into the template.

 ## Deployment

 The site was deployed via Heroku and the live link can be found here - [Calico Jack Battleship Game](https://calico-jack.herokuapp.com/)